Ziya-As/PostgreSQL/postgreSQL.md

   true,
   '2025-02-15',
   NULL,
-  750.25),
+  750.25
-;
+);
 ```

 Note that the order of columns listed after the table name does not matter.
 You can change the column order as you like.
 But you also need to change the order of values so that they match the columns.

 PostgreSQL allows you to insert multiple rows into a table at once.
-We just to have more `VALUES()` commands.
+We just need to have more `VALUES()` commands.

 To return the inserted row, you add the `RETURNING` clause to the insert statement: